 What is a Meteorologist?

-A meteorologist is a specialized scientist who focuses on some aspect of the atmosphere, and who uses scientific principles to observe, understand and be able to explain or forecast how the earth's atmosphere affects the earth and everyone on it.
+Meteorologists are specialized scientists who focus on a specific aspect of the atmosphere.
+They use scientific principles to observe, understand, explain, or forecast how the Earth's atmosphere affects the Earth and everyone on it.

 What does a Meteorologist do?